Telehealth saves time, money and stress

 - Family members are welcome to attend

-Telehealth consults can be organised almost anywhere in Australia (including islands) as long as there is a good internet connection.
+Telehealth consults can be organised anywhere in Australia (including islands) as long as there is a good internet connection.